What is Shared Decision Making?

 Our it’s Ok to Ask banners can be downloaded and used in your own resources and websites.

-Shared Decision Making Tool
+Shared Decision Making postcard prompt for staff

 Decision support tools